 How To Cook Bulgur Wheat FAQs

-No, all types of bulgur wheat do not need to be soaked prior to cooking.
-The rehydration process happens when boiling water is added to the wheat.
+No, bulgur wheat doesn’t need to be soaked before cooking.
+Rehydration occurs when boiling water is added.

 Bulgur wheat is wheat, so it is not gluten-free.